-- Have your dog on a tick control program if living in or travelling to areas where the brown dog tick is present such as northern Australia.
+- Have your dog on an effective brown dog tick control program if living in or travelling to areas where the brown dog tick is present such as northern Australia.

-- Use repellent tick collars and spot-ons as the best primary protection, in combination with tablets and chews registered for tick control.
+- Use repellent tick collars and spot-ons as the best primary protection, in combination with tablets and chews registered for brown dog tick control.

-- Where possible, avoid taking your dogs into tick-infested areas.
+- Where possible, avoid taking your dogs into brown dog tick-infested areas.